Phonemic Awareness and Phonics, Grade 1

 Click here to view the chart.

-• Oral blending/segmentation: English Learners may have some difficulty with oral blending/segmentation activities because some of the words used may not be in their oral vocabularies, and they might be distracted by trying to figure out a word's meaning.
+- Oral blending/segmentation: English Learners may have some difficulty with oral blending/segmentation activities because some of the words used may not be in their oral vocabularies, and they might be distracted by trying to figure out a word's meaning.
 In Workshop, you may want to provide visuals or actions in order to preteach or clarify the meanings of any words that you think might distract children.
 You might also provide a context for the words, and allow English Learners to use them in sentences.
 This will have the added benefit of promoting vocabulary growth.
 Using the Teacher Tips on how to form unfamiliar sounds or sounds not found in certain languages, you may want to preteach or review these sounds with children.

 English Learners will probably encounter some problems as the class begins to learn sound/spelling correspondences.
 This is not surprising, because some sounds associated with English letters and spellings do not exist in other languages, and some sounds used in other languages do not exist in English.
 It will be reassuring to these children to discover that even English-speaking children have difficulty with some sound/spelling correspondences.

-EL considerations for using the Sound/Spelling Cards
+The routine for using the Sound/Spelling Cards can be

 In addition, children do not have to know the English name of the picture on the card to be able to recognize the action-sound association.
 They simply need to remember the sound of the action.
 For example, in Ms. Canzone's room, children learned that when the sausages sizzled, the sound they made was /s/ /s/ /s/.
 Children do not need to remember the name of the card or be able to segment the initial sound in the word sausages.